VitorVilela7/SA1-Root/README.md

 not just enables SA-1 and accelerate the game, but also improve the game engine and provide additonal tools for ROM hacking.

-For example, Super Mario World's SA-1 Pack doubles the maximum phisical amount of allowed enemies on screen and includes different shared routines for additional SA-1 features.
+For example, Super Mario World's SA-1 Pack doubles the maximum physical amount of allowed enemies on screen and includes different shared routines for additional SA-1 features.